Meet the editors and staff of The Old Farmer’s Almanac publications and Web sites!

 Prior to joining the Almanac staff, Janice traveled around the world and has visited many countries on other trips.
 These days, she divides her time between the Almanac’s offices in Dublin, New Hampshire, during the week and southern Massachusetts on weekends.
 She enjoys cooking and bicycling in her spare time, of which she has little in spring, summer, and early autumn: Janice tends a plot at the local community garden.

-Sherin live in Dublin, New Hampshire, with one of her two sons and a cat named Charlie Pierce.
+Sherin lives in Dublin, New Hampshire, with one of her two sons and a cat named Charlie Pierce.
 She enjoys spending time outdoors, particularly taking long rides on her bike or walks around her neighborhood.
 She also enjoy travelling internationally and spending time with family and friends.

 On Sept.
 15, 2009, Judson D. Hale Sr. begins his 52nd year with The Old Farmer’s Almanac and Yankee Magazine.
 He joined Yankee Publishing Inc. in 1958 as an Assistant Editor.
 Later he became Associate Editor, then Managing Editor, and, in 1970, Editor of both publications.
 (Incidentally, Hale was only Yankee Magazine’s second Editor since 1935 and The Old Farmer’s Almanac’s twelfth Editor since 1792.)

 In 2000, Jud became Editor-in-Chief of both Yankee Magazine and The Old Farmer’s Almanac.
 In this capacity, Hale has appeared each fall on radio and television shows throughout North America, including “The Today Show,” “Good Morning America,” “CBS This Morning,” and “Late Night with Conan O’Brien.”

 “I always work to further the mission of The Old Farmer’s Almanac, which is to be useful with a pleasant degree of humor,” explains Hale.